Jump To Section

 Levain is useful for making various types of dough rise.

 - Croissants.
 The famous French baked good begins with a levain, which is essentially the sourdough starter used to make bread.
-In the croissant, however, it contributes more its tangy, acidic flavor, balancing out the richness of the butter fat.
+In addition to helping the dough rise, levain in a croissant balances out the richness of the butter fat.

 - Waffles.
-For restaurant-grade Belgian waffles, add sourdough starter to the dough mixture and let rise.
+Restaurant-grade Belgian waffles add sourdough starter to the dough mixture to help create their light texture.

 - Cookies.
 While cookies don’t traditionally feature levain, introducing levain to chocolate chip cookies creates a fluffier texture and unique taste.